 The Office of Financial Aid realizes that a student and their families may face circumstances that cause their financial situation to change.
-Illinois Institute of Technology can exercise professional judgment to re-evaluate a student's financial aid package, provided that appropriate documentation is on file.
-Students should submit an aid appeal through the Student Assistance Form.
-Aid appeals are year specific; please make sure to select the correct academic year when completing the appeal.
+Illinois Institute of Technology can exercise professional judgment to re-evaluate a student's financial aid package, provided that appropriate documentation is on file; this includes consideration for job loss, change in hours of employment or medical expenses.
+Current students should submit an aid appeal through the Financial Hardship Appeal Form.

 Incoming domestic undergraduate students without J-1, F-1, or H-4 visa status who are ineligible to submit a FAFSA and who are facing a financial hardship can complete the Incoming Student Application for Additional Financial Aid.
-Undocumented students who are continuing students facing a financial hardship may complete the above Student Assistance Form.
+Undocumented students who are continuing students facing a financial hardship may complete the above Financial Hardship Appeals Form.
 Additionally, students can visit the Undocumented Students page for information on resources, financial aid opportunities, news, and more.

 Illinois Tech expects all students to remain at full-time status (12 credits or more) throughout their undergraduate studies in order to participate fully in the intellectual and professional life of their academic environment.
 Students who are awarded institutional funds are expected to enroll full-time, regardless of the time remaining in the program of study.